 :param stock:

 :return: Stock data.
-Stock number will be returned by removing extra string.
+The stock number will be returned by removing the extra string.

 """